Welcome to today's edition of the Rush 24-7 podcast.

 And that's not a choice we want Americans to make.

-Sometimes, someone usually mom, in most cases a woman, but not always anymore.
+Sometimes someone, usually mom, in most cases a woman, but not always anymore.

 Usually mom is a mother.

-You agree with that, Rachel.
+Will you agree with that, Rachel?

 Usually.